github/developer.github.com/content/changes/2015-04-20-removing-authorizations-token-final.md

 ### Preview media type no longer needed

-If you used the updated Authorizations API during the preview period, you needed to provide a custom media type in the `Accept` header:
+If you used the updated Authorizations API during the migration period, you needed to provide a custom media type in the `Accept` header:

     application/vnd.github.mirage-preview+json

-Now that the preview period has ended, you no longer need to pass this custom media type.
+Now that the migration period has ended, you no longer need to pass this custom media type.

 Instead, we [recommend][media-types] that you specify `v3` as the version in the